Post job

 Line Technician Resume

-A locator or utility locator is a professional who is responsible for locating, identifying, and marking underground utilities before the start of construction or other projects in an area.
+A locator or utility locator is an individual who is responsible for locating, identifying, and marking underground utilities before the start of construction or other projects in an area.
 Locators are required to read maps and blueprints to determine where utilities are located and protect those underground utilities from damage during excavation.
 They must be able to operate small or medium-sized vehicles and direct traffic away from the worksite.

-While the salaries between these two careers can be different, they do share some of the same responsibilities.
-Employees in both line technicians and cable pullers positions are skilled in electrical systems, test equipment, and ppe.
+If we compare the average line technician annual salary with that of a cable puller, we find that cable pullers typically earn a $3 lower salary than line technicians make annually.While the two careers have a salary gap, they share some of the same responsibilities.
+Employees in both line technician and cable puller positions are skilled in electrical systems, test equipment, and ppe.

 Cable splicers are skilled employees who are responsible for installing, splicing, testing, and repairing high-voltage overhead, underground, or submarine cables or wires.
 To reach the location of these high-voltage cables, cable splicers are required to climb utility poles, utilize truck-mounted lift buck, and descend into underground manholes.
 They must use a variety of specialized test equipment, including handheld electric and non-electric hand tools when making repairs or performing cable wiring.
 Cable splicers must also work with other teams on splicing telephone cables.